AdamBlaise/secure-linkjs/README.md

   npm link
 ```

-After running the command above, navigate to your project directory and within the terminal and type this command
+After running the command above, navigate to your project directory in your terminal and type this command to sync your project with the secure-linkjs library
 ```
   npm link secure-linkjs
 ```

+## Features

+The secure-linkjs library has several api features built-in which can be used directly within your project.
+- authenticate
+- authorize
+- refresh token
+- hanadle logout

+There are additional functions within the library that make up secure-linkjs, this functions includes, token extractor, generate_2fa_code and verify magic link. secure-linkjs was built to integrate conveniently with mongodb as the database of choice.
+With secure-linkjs all that is required of the developer is to provide the necessary details to handle the transaction, requiring no logic implementation from the developer's end.

+## Usage